gaecan04/krusty-club/src/nodes/readme_nodes/README_server.md

 - `process_gui_messages(...)`: this function takes the message passed by the GUI and strips it.<br>
   There are 2 main cases:

-      1. ``` rust
+      1. ```
       "[FloodRequired]::"
      ```

 For which the server performs a Broadcast of the media passed to all the clients registered in the server.

-    2. ``` rust
+     2. ```
      "[FloodRequired]::"
      ```
 This is the message which alarms the server that there were some changes in the topology of the network. <br>
        There are 4 sub-cases : <br>
-       ``` rust
+       ```
        "[FloodRequired]::RemoveSender::{NodeId}::{NodeId}" --> removes sender channels between these 2 nodes
        "[FloodRequired]::AddSender::{NodeId}::{NodeId}" --> adds sender channels between these 2 nodes
        "[FloodRequired]::SpawnDrone::{NodeId}::{SpawnedDroneIdneighbors}" --> adds the connections to the newly spawned drone